LibreCAD/docs/ref/Coordinates.rst

 ~~~~~

 You can 'manually', move the mouse cursor around and visually pick a coordinate point, but obviously this method is
 less accurate but may be acceptable for some 'rough' sketch or freehand work!
+The accuracy of using the mouse it enhanced through the use of :ref:`snaps`.

+.. _snaps:

 Snapping
 ~~~~~~~~